samarsinghal/lab-k8-networking/workshop/content/k8-networking/00-services.md

 Available Service types:

 - **ClusterIP**: Exposes the Service on a cluster-internal IP.
 This is the default ServiceType.
 - **NodePort**: Exposes the Service on each Node’s IP at a static port (the NodePort).
 A ClusterIP Service, to which the NodePort Service routes, is automatically created.
-You’ll be able to contact the NodePort Service, from outside the cluster, by requesting <NodeIP>:<NodePort>.
+You’ll be able to contact the NodePort Service, from outside the cluster, by requesting NodeIP:NodePort.
 - **LoadBalancer**: Exposes the Service externally using a cloud provider’s load balancer.
 NodePort and ClusterIP Services, to which the external load balancer routes, are automatically created.
 - **ExternalName**: Maps the Service to the contents of the externalName field (e.g. foo.bar.example.com), by returning a CNAME record.